serock/pla-util/README.md

 docker run -i -t --network=host pla-util
 ```

-## How to Grant the Program Permission to use Packet Sockets
-If you do not intend to run `pla-util` as root, then before you can use the program, you will need to grant `pla-util` permission to use packet sockets.
+## Permissions for Sending or Receiving Packets
-Otherwise, you may see the following error message when you run the program:
+When attempting to run `pla-util`, you may see the following error message:

 ```
 pla-util: You don't have permission to capture on that device
 ```

+Although running `pla-util` as root will avoid the error, it is preferable to update permissions for regular users.

+### How to Grant the Permissions on Linux
-Use the `filecap` command to set the `net_raw` capability on `pla-util`.
+To grant the program permission to use Packet Sockets on Linux, use the `filecap` command to set the `net_raw` capability on `pla-util`.
 If `pla-util` was installed in `/usr/bin`, you can use the following command:

 ```
 sudo filecap /usr/bin/pla-util net_raw
 ```

+### How to Grant Permissions on macOS
+To grant users permissions to use Berkeley Packet Filter (BPF) devices, you can install and use [chmod-bpf](https://github.com/shellrow/chmod-bpf).

 ## How to Run the Program
 Running `pla-util --help` displays the following information: